JNRowe/vim-configs/dein.rst

         return map(a:args, {s -> v:val . a:str})
     endfunction

-Utility function to enable an airline extension.
+Enable an airline extension.
 This is purely to remove duplication in setup.

 .. code-block:: vim